Do You Need Support Around Your Gender?

 DSM-5 is the fifth (2013) edition of the American Psychiatric Association’s publication, Diagnostic and Statistical Manual of Mental Disorders.
 In a not entirely tongue-in-cheek fashion it’s sometimes called the Bible of psychiatry.
 It’s important to understand that the 157 mental conditions discussed and defined therein are derived from the deliberations of various committees: there is no identifiable state of the brain that corresponds to any so-called mental disorder.
-Therefore, such disorders – or they may be called conditions or behaviours – are of necessity entirely subjective.
-Furthermore, if one talks of ‘disorders’ and ‘diagnoses’, by definition this means one is dealing with an abnormality for which specific treatment may be required, but this another evidence-free assumption.
+Therefore, such disorders, or they may be called conditions or behaviours, are of necessity entirely subjective.
+Furthermore, if one talks of disorders and diagnoses in this context, by definition it means one is dealing with an abnormality for which specific treatment may be required, but this another evidence-free assumption.

 Now to the diagnostic criteria for gender dysphoria in children as set out in the report; they are copied from DSM-5 (abbreviated and emphasis added):